OfficeDev/VBA-content/VBA/Publisher-VBA/articles/shaperange-setshapesdefaultproperties-method-publisher.md

 ## Remarks

-The  **SetShapesDefaultProperties** method stores two different sets of default properties, one for a **Shape** object's ** [AutoShapeType Property](shape-autoshapetype-property-publisher.md)**, and another for a  **TextFrame** object.
+The  <strong>SetShapesDefaultProperties</strong> method stores two different sets of default properties, one for a <strong>Shape</strong> object's ** [AutoShapeType Property](shape-autoshapetype-property-publisher.md)<strong>, and another for a  **TextFrame</strong> object.
 In other words, if this method is called on an AutoShape, the default formatting of that object will apply only to new AutoShapes, and will not apply to new text boxes.
 If this method is called on a text box, the default formatting of that object will apply only to new text boxes, and will not apply to new AutoShapes.

 ## Example